 Tara Walton:

-I know it’s really hard to get continuous testing to be part of the grand scheme.
+I know it’s tough to get continuous testing for the grand scheme.
 What advice would you give to innovators looking to create solutions to bring that level of value and quality to their teams?

 Robin Gupta:

 Okay.
-Let’s attack that at the big picture level.
-Innovation could be one element, but we can break into these three parts, or in a triangle.
-So people process in technology, and a lot of times people just look at innovation as, I’ll find some goldmine of this tech stack, which will just improve everything.
+Let’s attack that at the big-picture level.
+Innovation could be one element, but we can break it into these three parts or a triangle.
+So people process in technology, and often people look at innovation as, I’ll find some goldmine of this tech stack, which will improve everything.
 It doesn’t work like that.
 And also when people undermine the importance of people and processes in that triangle, which I mentioned.
 So it’s the PPT: People.
 Process.
 Technology.

 And innovation can happen overnight.
-It could be one golden sparkle of a thought, but if we have to actually list the whole process, we should look at the bigger picture and look at the patterns that we’ve been following.
+It could be one golden sparkle of thought, but if we have to list the whole process, we should look at the bigger picture and the patterns we’ve been following.
 Innovation can only happen when we break some of those patterns.
-If we keep on focusing on the feature, we have great features, but not innovative features.
-So looking at the backlog is good, but just taking a step back, looking at the bigger picture along the lines of people, process, technology, seeing the trends and patterns, and then trying to make maybe one-inch moves in small increments can actually push the whole thing forward by a lot.
+If we keep focusing on the features, we have great features but not innovative ones.
+So looking at the backlog is good, but just taking a step back, looking at the bigger picture along the lines of people, process, technology, seeing the trends and patterns, and then trying to make maybe one-inch moves in small increments can push the whole thing forward by a lot.

 Tara Walton:

-Love that.
-I could imagine it would be easy to be overwhelmed when you’re trying to come up with something new and something never seen before.
-So what would you tell somebody who wants to be creative and innovative, but gets overwhelmed?
+I love that.
+I can imagine it would be easy to be overwhelmed when trying to come up with something new and never seen before.
+So, what would you tell somebody who wants to be creative and innovative but gets overwhelmed?

 Robin Gupta:

-I used to get overwhelmed a lot and once you start thinking of something, and you’re passionately thinking about it, your brain will start shooting ideas like, can we do this?
+I used to get overwhelmed a lot, and once you start thinking of something and passionately think about it, your brain will start shooting ideas like, can we do this?
 Can we do that?
-I literally used to sometimes stop my car and take notes on my mobile.
-The easier way is, whenever you are working, carry a notepad and a pen.
-You can be old school, or you could use OneNote, Evernote, whatever fancy note taking app you have.
+Sometimes, I would stop my car and take notes on my mobile.
+The easier way is to carry a notepad and a pen whenever you work.
+You can be old school or use OneNote, Evernote, or whatever fancy note-taking app you have.
 Just jot the things down.

-That’s phase one, and phase two is don’t act on any of them.
-Just sleep on them and the next morning, review that list.
+That’s phase one, and phase two is not acting on them.
+Just sleep on them, and the following day, review that list.
 Your brain will automatically distill a lot of that.
-And you’ll see at the top one or two things which you can follow.
-The idea is not to spread yourself too thin on ten ideas and 50 cups of coffee later, you are like, “Oh, why did I do this?”
+And you’ll see at the top one or two things you can follow.
+The idea is not to spread yourself too thin on ten ideas, and 50 cups of coffee later, you are like, “Oh, why did I do this?”
 Right?

 Tara Walton:

-Exactly, but how do you balance your innovation and your personal life, just day to day work, actual work tasks?
-Because I know, usually when you sit down and create something new, like TestZeus as a passion project, it’s outside of your 9:00 to 5:00 daily job.
-So how did you balance everything?
+How do you balance your innovation and personal life, day-to-day work, and actual work tasks?
+Usually, when you sit down and create something new, like TestZeus as a passion project, it’s outside your 9:00 to 5:00 daily job.
+So, how did you balance everything?

 Robin Gupta:

 I like to divide my work into chunks.
-I also block some time with myself on Fridays at 1:00 to 2:00 PM, ISD or something like that.
+I also block some time with myself on Fridays from 1:00 to 2:00 PM, ISD, or something like that.
 No meetings, no nothing.
-Just me and my notebook, again, prioritizing what needs to be done on the next Monday or the next week.
-Friday evenings are generally booked for family, unless I’m mentoring others or meeting someone very, very important outside of family.
-And then in addition to that, if I really get some ideas, like TestZeus, or if I’m contributing to open-source, or a conference, Saturday nights and Sunday nights are reserved for that.
+Again, my notebook prioritizes what must be done the following Monday or week.
+Friday evenings are generally booked for the family unless I’m mentoring others or meeting someone important outside the family.
+And then, in addition to that, if I get some ideas, like TestZeus, or if I’m contributing to open-source or a conference, Saturday nights and Sunday nights are reserved for that.
 So make a big cup of coffee, open the laptop, and get coding.

 Tara Walton: